The term ischemia means that an inadequate blood supply reaches a part of the body.

 Your doctor will probably advise you to quit smoking, avoid drugs, and drink less alcohol.

 These lifestyle changes should not be approached as short-term solutions.
-Rather, the patient must commit to developing long-term healthy habits.
+Instead, the patient must commit to developing long-term healthy habits.

 Your doctor may prescribe medications to help relieve symptoms, prevent complications, and improve heart function.